Gravity-Rail/railbot/README.md

 ### Build the packages

+> *NOTE:* rosdep may not be necessary/useful on macOS?

 If you haven't done this yet, you'll need to initialize [rosdep](https://wiki.ros.org/rosdep).
 This is a command line tool for installing the system dependencies required by ROS packages.

 ```bash